yadavprakash/terraform-aws-pritunl/README.md

 - [License](#license)

 ## Introduction
-This Terraform module provisions an Amazon Elastic File System (EFS) with replication and backup policies.
+Terraform module to create an pritunl resource on AWS with ElasticC IP Addresses and Elastic Block Store.

 ## Usage
 To use this module, include it in your Terraform configuration.